The Michigan Teaching and Certification Resource

 Projected Job Growth

-Growth in Teaching Jobs in MI through 20242
+Growth in Teaching Jobs in MI through 20262

 Additionally, teacher preparation programs may hold accreditation from the national Council for the Accreditation of Educator Preparation (CAEP).
-Although CAEP accreditation is not mandatory, it is a sign of excellence in curriculum and most schools apply for the accreditation because of its highly-regarded reputation.
+Although CAEP accreditation is not mandatory, it is a sign of excellence in curriculum and many schools apply for the accreditation because of its highly-regarded reputation.

 Michigan Teacher Education Requirements

-Candidates for Michigan teacher certification who are applying for licensure through the traditional route must complete a state-approved teacher preparation program from an accredited institution and hold a bachelor’s degree in a teachable subject.
-Teachers who successfully complete the requirements for this route will receive a Provisional Certificate which is good for up to six years.
-Continuing education units are required in order for a Provisional Certificate to be renewed after six years.
+Michigan State SealCandidates for Michigan teacher certification who are applying for licensure through the traditional route must complete a state-approved teacher preparation program from an accredited institution and hold a bachelor’s degree in a teachable subject.
+Candidates for a teaching credential must meet specific coursework requirements within the teacher preparation program, including three to six semester hours in reading courses and a course in first aid and CPR.
+Teachers who successfully complete the requirements for this route will receive a Standard Teaching Certificate which is good for up to five years.
+Continuing education is required in order to renew a Standard Teaching Certificate.

 Michigan Teacher Testing Requirements